JoesSattes/Large-Thai-Multi-domain-Multi-environment/README.md

 Table

 ## Dataset Splitting
-For the public dataset, most dataset are currently divided into train, validate, and test sets.
-We follow on the original splitting.
-Also, in other case, we splitting set with below command;
+For the public dataset, most datasets are already divided into train, validate, and test sets.
+We followed the original splitting provided by the dataset.
+In other cases, we performed the dataset splitting using the following command:
 ```
 as
 ```

 ## The access of private dataset
-Currently, the private datasets are not provided in this version because of the privacy data and law in Thailand.
-But, in the future, we have a plane to develop the new dataset with same criterion in ProVoice and Kcall.
-For more information, please contact in `nlp@kbtg.tech`.
+Currently, the private datasets are not included in this version due to privacy concerns and legal regulations in Thailand.
+However, we have plans to develop new datasets following the same criteria as ProVoice and KCall in the future.
+For more information, please contact us at nlp@kbtg.tech.